ycoll/Yasmin-Collyer-CV/README.md

 ### Acknowledgements

 - I received inspiration for this project from previous mini projects completed so far and incorporated some elements into my projects.
+- I also looked at some websites on awwards.com(https://www.awwwards.com) for inspiration.
+- Anything I was unsure of how to do I googled and learned on w3schools.com(https://www.w3schools.com)